UCLA-StarAI/FairPC.jl/README.md

     (v1.5) pkg> status LogicCircuits ProbabilisticCircuits LearnFairPSDD
     ```

-5. To compile the packages, run the following in REPL.
+5. To compile the packages, run the following in Julia REPL.
 This will take around 5 minutes.

     ```julia
-    (v1.5) pkg> using LogicCircuits, ProbabilisticCircuits, LearnFairPSDD
+    julia> using LogicCircuits, ProbabilisticCircuits, LearnFairPSDD
     ```

     This sould print logs like: